 Lucky for us, there’s a new weapon to help in the fight against the undead.
 And it’s cheaper than a gallon of gasoline or a molotov cocktail!
-Edited by Cheryl Ball and Drew Lowe, Bad Ideas About Writing is a free, open-source textbook published by the West Virginia University Libraries Digital Publishing Institute.
-Organized in eight sections that each focus on a different contagion like mindless meditations on style and ruinous ruminations about ineffective writing teachers, Ball and Lowe plunge us into the epidemic and provide sixty-one antidotes—short chapters that help us take out one bad idea at a time.
+Edited by Cheryl Ball and Drew Loewe, Bad Ideas About Writing is a free, open-source textbook published by the West Virginia University Libraries Digital Publishing Institute.
+Organized in eight sections that each focus on a different contagion like mindless meditations on style and ruinous ruminations about ineffective writing teachers, Ball and Loewe plunge us into the epidemic and provide sixty-one antidotes—short chapters that help us take out one bad idea at a time.
 The chapters are roughly five pages each, pint-sized but potent, and they help both the novice writing teacher and the experienced writing program administrator to identify particular walkers, to understand their origins and appeal, and to slay them with recent, relevant research in rhetoric and composition.

-As a new writing program administrator, Ball and Lowe’s arsenal has come in handy.
+As a new writing program administrator, Ball and Loewe’s arsenal has come in handy.
 I’m fighting bad ideas about writing from multiple directions—students, graduate teaching assistants, and faculty from across the university who seem to always ask “Why can’t our students write?”
 Since there’s safety in numbers, I decided to assemble a survival team from the ranks of my graduate seminar at the University of Rhode Island titled “Teaching College Writing.”
 While some of the graduate students had extensive experience teaching writing in secondary and post-secondary contexts, others were brand new to the writing classroom, and I was excited to see how this book could both confirm and challenge what the students and I believed to be true about teaching writing.
 We scanned the table of contents together as it provides a microcosm of research areas in the field of Writing Studies.

 Then I asked the graduate students to choose chapters that most interested them—to read, summarize, and discuss how the chapter complicated their understanding of writing and writing instruction.
 Some students reported that the chapters gave them language for the things that they knew to be true exclaiming, “Ah ha!
 I knew that grammar drills didn’t improve student writing, but I didn’t know why!”
 Others had a more difficult time imagining the paradigm shift that one must make to embrace the idea that there is no such thing as “good writing” and that “good writing” can’t be taught in generic terms without a deep understanding of the rhetorical situation—audience, purpose, and context.

-Over the course of our semester, we returned to Bad Ideas About Writing in our discussions, connecting other research and scholarship in writing studies to the big ideas in Ball and Lowe’s collection.
+Over the course of our semester, we returned to Bad Ideas About Writing in our discussions, connecting other research and scholarship in writing studies to the big ideas in Ball and Loewe’s collection.
 What surprised me, however, was how the graduate students remixed the book into their own first year writing courses.
 After hearing about the ways they were using the book to talk to first year students about the purposes, practices, and intentions of our Writing 104 course, I asked them to reflect on their experiences with the book.
 Their reflections, gathered in this collection, demonstrate that with the right tools, used artfully in the right places, we can prevent the contagion and protect the humanity of writers and writing teachers.